Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: IV. Dark photons

 \subsection{A simplest model}

-To begin with, we consider the simplest model with $\Lag_\text{hm}=0$.
-In this case, the process $\gamma\gamma'\to\gamma\gamma'$ is mediated only by the Standard Model particles.
-For simplicity, we neglect the QCD sector for a while.
+To begin with, let us consider the simplest setup where the contributions of heavy particles including those in the dark sector to $B^{(2)}\left( \Lambda \right)$ are negligibly small.
+In this setup, the scattering process $\gamma\gamma'\to\gamma\gamma'$ is described by the Lagrangian \eqref{dslag}~ with $\Lag_\text{hm}=0$ and it is mediated only by the Standard Model particles.
 Since new particles coupled to photon below 1 TeV have not been found, we choose $\Lambda\geq1$ TeV.

 The form of interactions between $A'$ and the Standard Model particles are the same as those for $A$ except that the coupling strength is suppressed by a factor $\epsilon/\sqrt{1-\epsilon^2}\simeq\epsilon$.
 As a result, the calculations of $\M_T$ and $\M_L$ are similar to those of the amplitude of the light-by-light scattering which has been done in~\cite{Aoki:2021ckh}.
-As it is the case for the light-by-light scattering, in our case, the dominant contributions to $B^{(2)}_{\text{non-grav}}(\Lambda)$ at $\Lambda\geq 1\text{TeV}$ are given by the W-boson loop whereas the dominant term in $B^{(2)}_{\text{grav}}$ arises from the electron, the lightest charged particle in the Standard Model.
+As it is the case for the light-by-light scattering, in our case, the dominant contributions to $B^{(2)}_{\text{non-grav}}(\Lambda)$ at $\Lambda\geq 1\text{ TeV}$ are given by the W-boson loop whereas the dominant term in $B^{(2)}_{\text{grav}}$ arises from the electron, the lightest charged particle in the Standard Model.
 The results are,

 where $\alpha\simeq1/137$ denotes the fine-structure constant.
 Then, \eqref{pos5} implies a lower bound on $\epsilon$: from $\M_T$ we obtain

 while we obtain a stronger constraint from $\M_L$ as